This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 • Fewer alternative investment choices

-BlackRock's strength lies in its scale, technology, and breadth of offerings.
-As the world's largest asset manager with over $10.5 trillion in AUM, BlackRock provides unparalleled resources, including the proprietary Aladdin risk management platform used by institutional investors worldwide.
-The company's iShares ETF family includes over 400 funds covering virtually every asset class and investment strategy imaginable, from emerging market bonds to thematic technology plays.
-BlackRock also excels in active management and alternative investments, making it attractive for sophisticated investors seeking diversification beyond traditional index funds.
+BlackRock brings serious firepower to the table through sheer scale and technological sophistication.
+With over $10.5 trillion in assets under management, it's the world's largest asset manager by a wide margin.
+The company's proprietary Aladdin risk management platform gets used by institutional investors across the globe.
+The iShares ETF family includes over 400 funds covering virtually every asset class and investment strategy you could want, from emerging market bonds to thematic technology plays.
+BlackRock also excels in active management and alternative investments, making it appealing for sophisticated investors who want to go beyond simple index funds.

-Institutional investors and financial advisors often prefer BlackRock for its sophisticated analytics, active management capabilities, and comprehensive product shelf.
-The Aladdin platform provides risk modeling that helps large institutions manage complex portfolios.
-Individual investors focused on retirement savings and long-term wealth building, however, typically benefit more from Vanguard's cost-conscious approach and alignment of interests.
+I see institutional investors and financial advisors gravitating toward BlackRock for sophisticated analytics, active management capabilities, and that comprehensive product shelf.
+The Aladdin platform provides risk modeling that helps large institutions wrangle complex portfolios.
+But individual investors focused on retirement savings and building wealth over decades?
+They typically benefit more from Vanguard's cost-conscious approach and true alignment of interests.

-Both firms offer excellent target-date funds, broad market index funds, and commission-free trading for their proprietary ETFs.
-The choice ultimately depends on your investment philosophy: if you believe in active management and want access to alternative strategies with cutting-edge technology, BlackRock delivers.
-If you prioritize cost minimization and passive indexing with an investor-first structure, Vanguard remains unmatched.
+Both firms offer excellent target-date funds and broad market index funds.
+Both let you trade their proprietary ETFs commission-free.
+The choice depends on your investment philosophy and what you actually need.
+If you believe in active management and want access to alternative strategies backed by cutting-edge technology, BlackRock delivers that in spades.
+If you prioritize keeping costs rock-bottom and prefer passive indexing with a structure that puts investors first, Vanguard has no equal.

 Frequently Asked Questions

-Vanguard is generally better for retirement investing due to lower expense ratios that compound significantly over decades.
-Vanguard's Target Retirement funds charge 0.08% compared to BlackRock's LifePath funds at 0.12%-0.37%.
-For a 30-year retirement horizon, these fee differences can amount to tens of thousands of dollars in additional returns.
+Vanguard is better for most retirement investors because those lower fees compound massively over 30 or 40 years.
+Look at target-date funds: Vanguard's Target Retirement funds charge 0.08% while BlackRock's LifePath funds run 0.12%-0.37%.
+Over a 30-year retirement timeline, that difference can easily add up to tens of thousands of dollars staying in your account instead of going to fees.